vivekjoshy/openskill.py/paper/paper.md

 This project was originally a direct port of the openskill.js project [@Busby_2023] from Javascript to Python.
-However, we have deviated slightly from their implementation in that we focus more on Python specific features, and thorough documentation of every object.
+However, we have deviated slightly from their implementation in that we focus more on Python-specific features, and thorough documentation of every object.
 All documented objects have the mathematical formulas from their respective papers included for easier inspection of code.
 We also provide an easy way to customize all the constants